googleapis/google-cloud-ruby/google-cloud-media_translation-v1beta1/README.md

-# Ruby Client for the Media Translation V1beta1 API
+# Ruby Client for the Media Translation V1BETA1 API

-API Client library for the Media Translation V1beta1 API
+The Media Translation API provides enterprise-quality translation from/to various media types.

-Media Translation API delivers real-time speech translation to your content and applications directly from your audio data.
-Leveraging Google???s machine learning technologies, the API offers enhanced accuracy and simplified integration while equipping you with a comprehensive set of features to further refine your translation results.
-Improve user experience with low-latency streaming translation and scale quickly with straightforward internationalization.

 https://github.com/googleapis/google-cloud-ruby

 This gem is a _versioned_ client.
-It provides basic client classes for a specific version of the Media Translation V1beta1 API.
+It provides basic client classes for a specific version of the Media Translation V1BETA1 API.
 Most users should consider using the main client gem, [google-cloud-media_translation](https://rubygems.org/gems/google-cloud-media_translation).
 See the section below titled *Which client should I use?* for more information.